-This is a problem for those who plan to tour or travel with their tandem bike.
+This is a problem for those who are planning a cycling vacation.
 Because tandems are so long and heavy, they are difficult to fly with or carry on a bus or train.
 Some airlines, bus companies, and train lines simply prohibit luggage as large as a tandem bike.
 Tandems are also difficult to carry with a vehicle.
 They are too long to fit on a standard bike rack on top of a car.

 Flying with a tandem requires more planning than flying with a solo bike.
 If you want to fly to your touring destination, you may have to call multiple airlines to find one that will take the bike.
 You may end up spending hours waiting on hold on the phone.
 You’ll also have to pay oversized luggage fees in most cases.
 This can cost hundreds of dollars per flight.

 The good news is that you usually can find a way to fly with your tandem.
 You just have to be careful about size and weight restrictions and budget enough for fees.
 Many airlines have a maximum weight of 32kg for tandem bikes.
 You’ll always want to be sure to check with the airline before your flight when flying with a tandem.
 To avoid excessive fees or being turned away, you shouldn’t just show up at the airport.
 There are a few airlines that will fly a bike at no extra charge.